June 2, 2021

 NSSF, Project ChildSafe Urge Firearm Safety During National Safety Month

 NEWTOWN, Conn.
-(June 2, 2021)— In observance of National Safety Month, following a year of record-breaking firearm sales, NSSF® and Project ChildSafe® urge new and existing gun owners nationwide to prioritize safe firearm storage — and are providing the resources to do so.
+(June 2, 2021)— In observance of National Safety Month, following a year of record-breaking firearm sales, NSSF® and Project ChildSafe® urge new and existing gun owners nationwide to prioritize secure firearm storage — and are providing the resources to do so.

 In 2020, 21 million FBI background checks were conducted for firearm sales — a record number that makes reminders about responsible storage timely.
 NSSF encourages first-time gun owners to ensure they have safe storage devices to account for their new firearms and learn about firearm safety best practices.
 Project ChildSafe provides a vast library of resources — including a host of new materials developed this year — to help gun owners determine the best method to prevent unauthorized access to firearms in order to keep their homes and communities safe.